ksonod/scientific_works/convnet_for_pg-frog/readme.md

 <img src="https://i.imgur.com/nvTHmaU.png" width="700px">

-1. The two files, [FROG.ipynb](https://github.com/ksonod/scientific_works/blob/master/convnet_for_pg-frog/FROG.ipynb) and [frog_func.py](https://github.com/ksonod/scientific_works/blob/master/convnet_for_pg-frog/frog_func.py), generate PG-FROG traces.
+- The two files, [FROG.ipynb](https://github.com/ksonod/scientific_works/blob/master/convnet_for_pg-frog/FROG.ipynb) and [frog_func.py](https://github.com/ksonod/scientific_works/blob/master/convnet_for_pg-frog/frog_func.py), generate PG-FROG traces.
 The PG-FROG trace is expressed by
 <img src="https://i.imgur.com/gVCHdrZ.png" width="400px">,
 where &omega; is the angular frequency, t is the time, E(t) is the complex pulse field versus time, and &tau; is the delay between the two replicas of the pulse.
-As can be seen from the equation above, the PG-FROG sinal is the function of the delay &tau; and the angular frequency &omega;.
+As can be seen from the equation above, the PG-FROG trace is a signal measured as a function of the delay &tau; and the angular frequency &omega;.
+- a

 # Theoretical background of FROG